Tutorials¶

 The difference from end result of the previous tutorial is that the rend

-attribute is no longer present from the div
+the sample attribute is no longer present from the div attribute from

 which it was cut.